conuko/guest-and-chat-book/README.md

 6. Run `npx prisma db push` to push the schema to your database.
 7. Run `npm run db:seed` to seed the database (OPTIONAL).
 8. Run `npm run dev` to start the development server.
+9. Install and run Stripe by following [Stripe Local Setup](#stripe-local-setup) below (OPTIONAL).
-9. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+10. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-10. Run `npx prisma studio` to open the Prisma Studio to view your database.
+11. Run `npx prisma studio` to open the Prisma Studio to view your database.
-11. Run `npm run docker:down` to stop the database when you’re done.
+12. Run `npm run docker:down` to stop the database when you’re done.
 This will also delete all the data in your database.

 ### Stripe Local Setup